 Model & Training: E-RayZer first predicts camera poses and intrinsics for all images.
 Then it follows RayZer to split images into two sets.
 E-RayZer predicts explicit 3D Gaussians as scene representation from the reference views, and renders the scene using self-predicted target-view cameras.
 Finally, E-RayZer is trained with self-supervised photometric losses on target views.

-Learning Curriculum: Directly train the model will lead to failure.
-We propose a learning curriculum based on visual overlap between images, organizing training from easy to hard samples and harmonize the heterogeneous data sources when scale up.
-We approximate visual overlap using DINO embeddings, which demonstrated to be a better proxy than the frame interval.
+Learning Curriculum: Directly training the model from scratch often fails.
+We propose a learning curriculum based on visual overlap between images, organizing training from easy to hard samples and harmonizing heterogeneous data sources as we scale up.
+We approximate visual overlap using DINO embeddings, which we find to be a better proxy than frame interval.

-From pure self-supervised learning without any 3D annotations, E-RayZer produces highly accurate 3D reconstructions.
+Trained purely self-supervised without any 3D annotations, E-RayZer produces highly accurate 3D reconstructions (Gaussian centers visualized as a point cloud).

 Ground-truth poses are visualized in black, and predicted poses are aligned to the ground truth via an optimal similarity transform.
-E-RayZer outperforms baselines in pose accuracy, demonstrating its grounded 3D understanding.
-While RayZer typically produces high-quality novel views, it often exhibits grid-like artifacts in complex regions (highlighted with red boxes), showing that it actually learns some unwanted video interpolation cues to help view synthesis.
+E-RayZer outperforms baselines in pose accuracy, demonstrating more geometrically grounded 3D understanding.
+While RayZer typically produces high-quality novel views, it often exhibits grid-like artifacts in complex regions (highlighted with red boxes), suggesting it may rely on unwanted interpolation cues to facilitate view synthesis.

 We observe that SPFSplat struggles with wide-baseline inputs.
 RayZer can synthesize high-quality novel views, but frequently introduces visible artifacts (particularly noticeable in examples 4 and 8) -- especially in regions with high uncertainty, occlusion, or large viewpoint changes, highlighting its imperfect 3D understanding.
 These artifacts typically manifest as flickering surfaces and unstable geometry.
 In contrast, E-RayZer produces more accurate and stable renderings, benefiting from its explicit 3D geometry representation.